Evan-Alewine/DataAnalysis/README.md

 As a part of our `t-Test.xlsx` we found our <strong>p-value</strong> in cell B12, which asks if there really is a difference in two sets of data.
 Typically, a p-value of 0.05 is used to justify distinguishing two groups, meaning our value of .43 is far too large to say our international and domestic student groups are meaningfully different enough to be separated.

-In plain terms, the study's domestic students are no worse off than the international ones.
-Neither the severity nor the frequency gap was large enough to show anything conclusively.
+In plain terms, neither the severity nor the frequency gap was large enough to show anything conclusively.
 That returns us to the argument made at the top of this section: if both groups score about the same, then whatever elevated risk exists belongs to students generally, not to international students specifically.

 Yet, searching the university's name alongside some key words turned up the open access data set found [here](https://www.mdpi.com/2306-5729/4/3/124).
 While reviewing the dataset's publication (Nguyen et al., 2019b) I found the original study that the data was produced for (Nguyen et al., 2019a).
 In that study the authors produced a table showing the prevalence of depression, showing that international students have higher rates of depression by almost 8%.